hunterdyar/IMM103-site/content/assignments/interaction-analysis.md

 ## Objective
 Break an interaction of choice down, “Breakdown of & Lessons Learned from xyz”.
 Choose a specific interaction or or interactive moment from a published VR or AR experience.

-The analysis must include:
+The analysis must include the following 4 sections:
--	Overview: What is the experience, what is the interaction.
+-	Overview
 -	A detailed user walkthrough of the experience (signifiers, feedback, etc.)
 -	A sensory map
 -	3 Lessons Learned (2 positive, 1 negative)

+Don't forget to also include your name, class/section, and assignment title somewhere.

 ## Submission
 Upload a print-ready document (.pdf, word)

 ## Details

+### Overview
+Self explanatory.
+Context that makes the rest of the assignment make sense for myself, who may not have played this experience.

+- What is the experience
+- What is the interaction
+- When in the experience do you hit the interaction
+- Any other neccesary context, like experience genre or emotional/physical state of the user.

 ### User Walkthrough
 A user walkthrough is a step-by-step timeline of a typical user interaction.
 An interaction can be storyboarded as a sequence of moments, where each moment has an input, decision, and output.